learn-co-curriculum/phase-0-intro-to-js-2-arrays/README.md

 ```

 We aren't required to remove anything with `.splice()` — we can use it to
-insert elements anywhere within an array.
+insert elements anywhere within an `Array`.
 Here we're adding new books to our
 library in alphabetical order:

 ```js